ntop/ntopng/doc/src/basic_concepts/alerts.rst

 During its execution, ntopng can detect anomalous or suspicious flows for which it triggers special *flow alerts*.
 Such alerts not only carry the event that caused the alert to be fired, they also carry all the flow details, including source and destination IP addresses, layer-7 application protocol, and ports.

 *Flow alerts* are always associated with events and thus they are never *engaged*  or *released* and are placed in the past alerts directly.
-Similar to the other families of alerts, flow alerts that require attention and should be manually handled are also placed in the page identified by the eye icon until they are acknowledged.

 .. figure:: ../img/basic_concepts_alerts_flow_alerts.png
   :align: center